ur-whitelab/hoomd-tf/README.md

 graph = graph_builder(NN, output_forces)
 ```

-where `N` is the number of particles in the simulation, `NN` is the maximum number of nearest neighbors to consider, and `output_forces` indicates if the graph will output forces to use in the simulation.
+where `NN` is the maximum number of nearest neighbors to consider, and `output_forces` indicates if the graph will output forces to use in the simulation.
 After building the `graph`, it will have three tensors as attributes to use in constructing the tensorflow graph: `nlist`, `positions`, and `forces`. `nlist` is an `N` x `NN` x 4 tensor containing the nearest neighbors.
 An entry of all zeros indicates that less than `NN` nearest neighbors where present for a particular particle.
 The 4 right-most dimensions are `x,y,z` and `w`, which is the particle type.
 Particle type is an integer starting at 0.
 Note that the `x,y,z` values are a vector originating at the particle and ending at its neighbor. `positions` and `forces` are `N` x 4 tensors. `forces` *only* is available if the graph does not output forces via `output_forces=False`.

 ### Computing Forces